technologiestiftung/berlingaertnert_senmvku_masterportal/README.md

 # Berlin gaertnert

-Berlin This is a functional MVP of a map-based 'Umweltatlas' prototype that is implemented with the master v2 portal software.
-On the one hand, this is intended to explore the technical feasibility and the effort required to implement the proposals and, on the other hand, to provide an improved decision-making basis for final requirements for an extension or further development of the existing environmental atlas.

-Update: It was decided to implement the new map-based 'Umweltatlas' using the masterportal v3 software.
-The repo can be found [here](https://github.com/technologiestiftung/umweltatlas-masterportal-v3)

-The climate dashboard provides an insight into current climate data and climate measures in Friedrichshain-Kreuzberg.

-- Where do greenhouse gas emissions occur in Xhain?
-- Where are we as a district on the road to climate neutrality in Berlin?
-- And where are the impacts of climate change already evident in the district?

-The basis for this is the analyses from the climate mitigation and climate adaptation strategies.
-These two strategies were developed by the climate team and politically adopted in December 2024 as a planning and decision-making basis.
+# Berlin gaertnert

+The Berlin Senate Department for Mobility, Transport, Climate Protection and the Environment has relaunched a new digital information portal for both active urban gardeners and newcomers.

+The aim is to make the numerous community gardens across Berlin—and the overall diversity of urban gardens and gardening projects—visible on a citywide level.

+Therefore Berlin Gärtnert is a map-based representation of various garden types and open spaces, including community gardens, parklets, school garden or  solidarity agriculture..

-Berlin gaertnert has been developed in close cooperation between the Berlin Senate Department for Mobility, Transport, Climate Protection and the Environment and Open Data Infortmationsstelle Berlin.
+Berlin Gärtnert has been developed in close cooperation between the Berlin Senate Department for Mobility, Transport, Climate Protection and the Environment (SenMVKU) and Open Data Informationsstelle Berlin.

 ## Masterportal